-The Division of Energy Employees Occupational Illness Compensation (DEEOIC) will no longer accept payments made voluntarily by mail without the submission of a corrected bill first.
-All providers must submit an adjustment, or corrected bill to ensure that the overpayment created is properly reflected as an account receivable by DEEOIC.
+The Division of Energy Employees Occupational Illness Compensation (DEEOIC) does not accept payments made by mail.
+All providers must submit an adjustment (corrected bill) or a point-of-sale reversal to ensure that the overpayment created is properly reflected as an account receivable by DEEOIC.
 Once the account receivable is established, providers will receive a debt letter and instructions on how to service the account receivable from the Treasury’s Centralized Receivables Service (CRS).
 CRS helps federal agencies collect money that individuals, businesses, and states owe the agency (accounts receivable).
-CRS focuses on collecting money when it is first due or only slightly overdue, before the account is considered delinquent.
-Once a debt is delinquent (Over 60 days) the account will transfer to Treasury’s Cross-Servicing program for additional collection activity.
+CRS focuses on collecting money when it is first due or only slightly overdue before the account is considered delinquent.
+Once a debt is delinquent (Over 60 days for medical and over 120 days for pharmacy) the account will transfer to Treasury’s Cross-Servicing program for additional collection activity.

 PROCESS FOR SUBMITTING A CORRECTED CLAIM

 Medical providers can submit a corrected claim by accessing the Workers’ Compensation Medical Bill Processing (WCMBP) website at: https://owcpmed.dol.gov/portal/resources/forms-and-references/general.
 The Bill Adjustment Request Form should be downloaded, completed, and mailed with the corrected claim and any supporting documentation to:

 P.O.
 Box 8304

 Medical providers can log into the WCMBP System and submit an adjustment/corrected claim through the online portal.